NyAinaRakoto/NyAinaRakoto.github.io/_pages/about.md

-I am a Ph.D. student in Geography at Oklahoma State University.
-My research interest focuses on using geospatial technologies in environmental and ecological studies to conserve biodiversity and reach sustainable development.
-Currently, I am working on remote sensing of invasive grassland plants.
+I am a Ph.D. student in Geography at Oklahoma State University, working with Dr. Hamed Gholizadeh.
+My research centers around the application of geospatial technologies in environmental and ecological studies, with a primary focus on conserving biodiversity and promoting sustainable development.

+My current research project involves leveraging remote sensing techniques to address the challenges posed by invasive grassland plants.
+By utilizing cutting-edge remote sensing tools, I aim to develop innovative strategies for identifying and managing invasive plants, ultimately contributing to provide actionable information for managin invasive plants and maintaining grassland ecosystem functioning.